Advancement of Women Award

 The Advancement of Women Award honours individuals of any gender, profession or background who improve the status of women by creating new opportunities or champions women in social, community, economic, academic, political, or workplace settings.

-Nominate them for the 2026 Advancement of Women Award Today!
+Advancement of Women Award 2026

 Check out our previous AWA Winners